FabricMC/fabric-docs/develop/items/first-item.md

 @[code transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

+This method uses the [`Function`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/function/Function.html) interface for the factory, which will allow us to specify how we want our item to be created from the item settings using a [lambda expression](https://www.w3schools.com/java/java_lambda.asp) or a method reference such as `Item::new`, like we do below.

 ## Registering an Item {#registering-an-item}

 You can now register an item using the method now.

-The item constructor takes in an instance of the `Items.Settings` class as a parameter.
+The register method takes in an instance of the `Items.Settings` class as a parameter.
 This class allows you to configure the item's properties through various builder methods.

 ::: tip
-If you want to change your item's stack size, you can use the `maxCount` method in the `Items.Settings`/`FabricItemSettings` class.
+If you want to change your item's stack size, you can use the `maxCount` method in the `Items.Settings` class.

 This will not work if you've marked the item as damageable, as the stack size is always 1 for damageable items to prevent duplication exploits.
 :::

 @[code transcludeWith=:::2](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

+`Item::new` tells the register function to create an `Item` instance from an `Item.Settings` by calling the `Item` constructor (`new Item(...)`), which takes an `Item.Settings` as a parameter.

 However, if you now try to run the modified client, you can see that our item doesn't exist in-game yet!
 This is because you didn't statically initialize the class.